What are Information, Education and Communication materials?

 2. Use of billboards, posters or large TV screens in public areas

-Identify areas where people frequently go (even during the pandemic).
+Identify areas where people frequently go (even during outbreaks).
 This may include markets, bus stations or transportation hubs, health centres, schools (if open), sports venues (if open), religious centres (if open) or other key service locations within your community.
 You should choose the location for the distribution of IEC materials based on who your target population is.
 You may also want to tailor the IEC materials to the location where they are being placed.
-For example in religious centres, the IECs could guide people on recommendations for how they can pray and worship safely.
-Whenever you are putting up materials in public spaces consider where people will commonly look and aim to place your IEC material in their eye-line so that you capture their attention.
+For example, in religious centres, the IECs could guide people on recommendations for how they can pray and worship safely.
+Whenever you are putting up materials in public spaces, consider where people will commonly look and aim to place your IEC material in their eye-line so that you capture their attention.

 You may want to distribute IEC materials by postal mail.
 There are specific services or ‘mailing houses’ that can be hired to manage sending out large quantities of IEC materials by postal mail.

 IEC materials can be shared via multiple channels on the internet.
 For example, they could be shared as pictures or videos on social media, or published on websites or uploaded to resource hubs.
 Sharing IEC materials on social media platforms allows for ongoing discussion with your target audience, but it also means that you can’t always control how images are shared and interpreted.
 See below for an example of an educational video on cholera.

 5. Mass Media

 IEC materials can also be shared as content for TV and radio shows, or printed in newspapers or magazines.
 If you are planning to share information this way, take time to identify how much radio or TV slots may cost to air your advert or public service announcement.
 Also consider which stations and programmes are most viewed or listened to by your target population and at what times of day.
 This way you can ensure that your messages reach more of your intended audience.

 Author: Astrid Hasund Thorseth